 Yes, it’s a part of our job, but we actually like our jobs and we care about you!

 So, if your rehab goes backwards, we question our skills as an EP, have we done something wrong?
 The answer is, probably not, but we still feel bad.
 The magic of exercise (prescribed correctly) is that the body responds and gets stronger no matter what.
 We are pro at prescribing exercise for various conditions.
 We studied at University for 4 years and have years of real-world experience, so we can tell if the exercises aren’t being done properly.

 So, then we start to question are we more invested in your recovery than you?

 Both questions make us sad because we want to do a good job, and we want to see your life improve, which we know it will!

-All that said… have an amazing holiday!
+All that said… have an amazing holiday, take some time to yourself and relax!
 Just remember your condition needs some love too. #selfcare

 Exercise Physiologist and Writer/Content Manager